The Arc Reacts to Baltimore Ravens Quarterback Using R-Word in Super Bowl Press Conference

 “Changing how we talk about people with disabilities is a critical step in promoting and protecting their basic civil and human rights.
 This is an important moment for people with disabilities because Social Security is a lifeline to so many – it allows people with ID to live in their communities and be as independent as possible.
 And now, the language the agency uses will reflect the respect people with ID deserve,” said Peter Berns, CEO of The Arc.

-The proposed regulation published today has a 30 day comment period, and we encourage people to submit comments in support of the proposed regulation online by February 27, 2013.
+The proposed regulation published today has a 30-day comment period, and we encourage people to submit comments in support of the proposed regulation online by February 27, 2013.

-Why are We Still Talking About the R-Word?
+Why Are We Still Talking About the “R-Word”?

 Sadly, people of all walks of life are still using it.
 The most recent heinous example came from conservative commentator Ann Coulter last night, when she not only used it in a tweet, she referred to the President of the United States with the word.
 That’s wrong on two levels – one – the r-word has no place in our society, and two – the office of the President deserves more respect no matter who occupies it.